What we do /

 In terms of elite sporting success, Wales has much to be

 We certainly punch above our weight.
-Our successes in 2008 at
+Our successes in the 2008

-We now have a unique opportunity to deliver on the
+We now have a further opportunity to deliver on the

-international stage with two of the biggest multi sport events
+international stage with another of the biggest multi sport

-being hosted in the UK, London 2012 and Glasgow
+events being hosted in the UK at Glasgow

 Our Elite Sport